Truthfulll/KatnisssCapeCanaveral-KSRSS/README.md

 Any other KK mod,

 !!!!!
-Instructions: Place either the Retro Modern folder into KatnisssCapeCanaveral/Instances !!!!!
+Instructions: Place either the Retro or Modern folder into KatnisssCapeCanaveral/Instances !!!!!